Robert Fernandez Interviewed by Simone dos Anjos

 What are your plans now that you’ve finished school?
 Are you working on a second manuscript?

-In a few days I’ll start the University of Iowa’s PhD in English.
-I don’t yet have an exact sense of how much of my time will need to be dedicated to the PhD, but however much, I’m hoping that anything I read or write will have a positive impact on the second manuscript, which I am working on, but which is in in the early stages.
+In a few days I’ll start the University of Iowa’s Ph.D. in English.
+I’m looking forward to working with scholars like Dee Morris, Garret Stewart, and Ruedi Kuenzli.
+I don’t yet have an exact idea of how much of my time will need to be dedicated to the PhD, but, however much, I’m hoping that anything I read or write while working toward the PhD will have a positive impact on the second manuscript, which I am working on, but which is in the very-early stages.
 Either way, I have a sense that new work is on the horizon.

 Originally Published 2006 in The Modern Review.